Dave’s Stage 1B Neuroendocrine Non-Small Cell Lung Cancer Story

-For other people, they’re caught by surprise and don’t know what to do next, have no experience in healthcare, don’t know who to turn to.
+For other people, they’re caught by surprise and don’t know what to do next, have no experience in health care, and don’t know who to turn to.

 Tip: have others at your doctor’s appointment

 Once you hear the word “cancer,” you may not hear the next words that come out.
-So if somebody is sitting next to you, it might be good to have them to take down information about it because it can be very overwhelming.
+If somebody is sitting next to you, it might be good to have them to take down information about it because it can be very overwhelming.